A Guide to Common Law Relationships in British Columbia

 • Personal property will be divided equitably.

-• The family home will be sold and proceeds divided, or one partner may buy out the other’s share.
+• The family home will be sold and the proceeds divided, or one partner may buy out the other’s share.

 However, the property division process often involves negotiations and can still end up in court if agreements cannot be reached.
 Hiring a lawyer helps ensure your rights are protected.